timmcginley/Agile/Concepts/ScienceFictionPrototyping/README.md

 Science Fiction Prototyping is a methodology that enables us to develop future scenarios.
 The emphasis is not on creating a 'true' future, but on being explicit about our assumptions for the future.

-Hvaing done this it is then possible to develop designs and imagine how they perform in the SFP.
+Having done this it is then possible to develop designs and imagine how they perform in the SFP.

-A good voerview cna be found [here](https://medium.com/sagefuturemakers/science-fiction-prototyping-32bc2763767a)
+A good overview can be found [here](https://medium.com/sagefuturemakers/science-fiction-prototyping-32bc2763767a)

 You can read more about SFP [here](https://en.wikipedia.org/wiki/Science_fiction_prototyping).